flocked/FZSwiftUtils/README.md

  }
  ```

- - Iterate files by file extensions, file types or by predicate.
+ - Iterate files by file extensions, file types or by predicate

  ```swift
  // Iterates files with .txt extension